Course Content

 Earth’s history is divided into four eras: Precambrian, Paleozoic, Mesozoic and Cenozoic.
 We now know that the Precambrian Era comprises most of Earth history, around 78%, lasting from 4.54 billion years ago to around 540 million years ago.
 The lengths of time the other eras represent can be seen on a time scale.
 Where do these numbers come from?
 These numbers refer to absolute time, the other way geologists refer to geologic time.

 The image below illustrates radioactive decay.
-You can see that with each half-life, the parent isotope decreases by half.
+You can see with each half-life, the parent isotope decreases by half.

 Determining Absolute Age